Stigmella microtheriella: Description

 Yellowish brown or pinkish on the ground.

 Distribution

-It is found in all of Europe.
-It is also present in the eastern Palearctic realm and the Australasian realm, where it is found in New Zealand (it was introduced here from Britain around 1850).
+This species is found in all of Europe.
+It is also present in the eastern Palearctic realm and the Australasian realm, where it is found in New Zealand.

+S. microtheriella was introduced to New Zealand from Britain between 1850 and 1860 likely as a result of Mr Smith, from Smith's Ford in the Maitai Valley in Nelson, importing hazel trees from Britain.
+As at 1989 in New Zealand this species has only been observed in Nelson, at the Maitai Valley and at the grounds of Broadgreen Historic House in Stoke.
+However since this date it has spread throughout the North and South Islands and is regarded as an agricultural pest for those farming Hazel species.

 Etymology

 The moth was described by Stainton from a specimen found in England, and he assigned the moth to the genus Nepticula, from neptis – a granddaughter; potentially the smallest member of a family and referring to the moths small size.
 It was later moved to the genus Stigmella.
 Stigma – ″a brand, a small spot″, from the moths small size, or more likely from a conspicuous, sometimes metallic, fascia on the wings of many of the moths in the genus.
 When described, the moth was thought to be the smallest, hence microtheriella; micros – small and therion – a little creature.